TAKIGOKUL/YESSplora/README.md

 ## 🤝 Contributing

+**Main Branch Only Workflow:**
-1. Fork the repository
+1. Clone the repository
-2. Create a feature branch
-3. Make your changes
+2. Make changes directly on main branch
-4. Test thoroughly
+3. Test thoroughly
-5. Submit a pull request
+4. Commit and push to main
+5. Deploy automatically from main

+**No branching strategy** - all development happens directly on the main branch for simplicity and immediate deployment.

 ## 📄 License